 Do you have any pets?

-I have two beautiful grey and white cats called Jacob and Lily and a little black puppy called Jackson.
-I found all three in Battersea Dogs and Cats Home.
+I have a beautiful grey and white cat called Jacob and a little black rescue dog called Jackson.
+I found both of them in Battersea Dogs and Cats Home.

 When is your birthday?

 I like most kinds, and I've always been a big fan of Freddie Mercury and Queen.

 What’s your favourite film?